jungmin-lawrence-han/jungmin-lawrence-han.github.io/_pages/research.md

   * **Han, Jungmin** and Thomas Chadefaux. "[Patterns of Cooperation and Public Opinion on Rapprochement](/working_paper5/)."

-## Theme 2: Foreign Intervention in Civil War
+## 2. Foreign Intervention in Civil War

 My research interests in foreign policy and collaborative engagement with scholars of intrastate conflict have led me to study third-party interventions in civil wars.
 Under this research theme, I currently have three papers that examine the causes of foreign intervention or its consequences for rebel governance and civil war duration.